nf-core/rnaseq/docs/output.md

 You can choose to align and quantify your data with RSEM by providing the `--aligner star_rsem` parameter.

-> **NB:** Since RSEM performs the mapping as well as quantification there is no point in performing an additional quantification step with featureCounts when using `--aligner star_rsem`.

 ![MultiQC - RSEM alignment scores plot](images/mqc_rsem_mapped.png)

 ![MultiQC - RSEM uniquely mapped plot](images/mqc_rsem_multimapped.png)